AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 Monte-Carlo years that are not equally-weighted.

-If the `yearly-weights` parameter is not used, the Monte-Carlo years of the ANTARES study are considered to be equally-weighted.
+If the `yearly-weights` parameter is not used, the Monte-Carlo years of the Antares study are considered to be equally-weighted.

-The `yearly-weights` parameter **must be set in line with the ANTARES study playlist by the user**: years with zero weights must be removed from the ANTARES study playlist in order not to be simulated unnecessarily.
+The `yearly-weights` parameter **must be set in line with the Antares study playlist by the user**: years with zero weights must be removed from the Antares study playlist in order not to be simulated unnecessarily.

 ### **`solver`**